-25 Memo to the Joint Powers Authority Board from Director of Libraries regarding Headquarters Space, 26 January 2004.
+25 Memo to the Joint Powers Authority Board from Director of Libraries regarding Headquarters Space, January 26, 2004.

-26 Memo to the Joint Powers Authority Board from Director of Libraries regarding Headquarters Space, 26 January 2004.
+26 Memo to the Joint Powers Authority Board from Director of Libraries regarding Headquarters Space, January 26, 2004.

-- Library fee and fine revenue; - State of California Public Library Fund grant; and - Income from library bequests and trusts. - 38.
+- State of California Public Library Fund grant; and - income from library bequests and trusts. - 38.
 According to library staff, Measure B sales tax originally generated sufficient money for library operations but not enough for capital projects.
 The library has enough revenue to operate the city-county library system.
 It does not have enough money for updating facilities. - 39.
-The library budget has been hit by: - Higher expenses for employee benefits such as workers' compensation; - A recession that reduced sales-tax revenues; and - A state government that took local tax revenues to narrow its budget gap. - In response to a projected \$700,000 budget deficit, the JPA Board:27 40. - increased the library system's schedule of fees and charges; - shortened hours; - eliminated a cumulative total of 9.13 positions since June 2003; - accepted early retirements from staff; - cut library materials budget by \$350,000; and - cut Supplies and Services budget training, staff travel to conferences, supplies for materials processing. - The Director of Libraries estimated the anticipated library system budget deficit 41. for FY 2005-2006 to be \$200,384.
-28 In May 2005 that figure was revised to \$173,000.29 This figure may look insignificant when looking at Fiscal Year 2004-05 expected expenditures of \$10.8 million, 30 but it was enough for the library system to consider closing a branch.
+The library budget has been negatively affected by: - higher expenses for employee benefits such as workers' compensation; - a recession that reduced sales-tax revenues; and - a state government that took local tax revenues to narrow its budget gap. - 40.
+In response to a projected \$700,000 budget deficit, the JPA Board:27 - increased the library system's schedule of fees and charges; - shortened hours; - eliminated a cumulative total of 9.13 positions since June 2003; - accepted early retirements from staff; - cut library materials budget by \$350,000; and - cut Supplies and Services budget training, staff travel to conferences, supplies for materials processing. - 41.
+The Director of Libraries estimated the anticipated library system budget deficit for FY 2005-2006 to be \$200,384.28 In May 2005, that figure was revised to \$173,000.29 This figure may look insignificant when looking at Fiscal Year 2004-05 expected expenditures of \$10.8 million,30 but it was enough for the library system to consider closing a branch.